Can-Ali/JenkinsRepo/Readme.txt

-THis is my forst Jenkins project
+This is my first Jenkins project
 Hello from Github!!!!